torq-lang/book-jv/src/book_native_performance.md

 In this section, we evaluate the performance of our `NorthwindDb` actor design.

 The ultimate goal in scalability is linear scalability, where doubling the number of cores doubles the amount of work your program completes per unit of time, perfect scalability.
-In practice, this is never achieved (research Amdahl's Law).
-Moreover, multicore processors can perform worse if applications ignore their effects on CPU caches.
+In practice, this is never achieved (see Amdahl's Law).
+To complicate matters further, multicore processors perform poorly if applications don't consider how CPU caches work.

 To move our designs toward linear scalability, we must understand how CPUs work best and how to avoid problems created by using threads: